mudgen/mokens-bug-bounty/README.md

 The Mokens Contract has a manager address and a contractManager address.
 They have equal rights and control parts of the contract like starting the next era and setting the mintBasePrice and mintStepPrice.

-The first manager address is a user account.
-The second address is a contract.
+The manager address is my user account.
+The contractManager address is a contract or 0x0.
 The purpose of the contractManager address is to enable new functionality for mokens.
 In the future I want to create a contract that people use to vote with their mokens on the mintBasePrice and mintStepPrice and vote on when the next era starts and what it is.
 The contractManager variable will be set to the voting contract address so that the voting contract has the power to start the next era, set the mintBasePrice and mintStepPrice and do other things.